 The Zambia Dining Table

-This versatile little stool is made from mango wood and has an aged look.
+This versatile little stool is made from hand-woven Water Hyacinth fiber and teak legs for an aged look.

-Add style to your outdoor areas with the Fania Lounger.
+Add style to your outdoor entertaining space with the Karley Barstool in reclaimed teak.

 The natural look and feel of raw wood furniture is what makes it unique.
 Celebrate its character and enjoy living with a beautiful, sustainable natural piece.